-Mold is dangerous for parrots because it causes a respiratory problem called aspergillosis.
-This occurs when a parrot inhales the spores produced by the mold, which accumulate in the air sacs and lungs.
+Mold is dangerous for parrots because it can cause a respiratory condition called aspergillosis.
+This occurs when a parrot inhales the spores produced by mold, which accumulate in the air sacs and lungs.

 Can Mold Kill Parrots?

-This usually happens when a parrot’s cage isn’t cleaned frequently enough.
-It may be left dirty or damp for long enough for mold to grow.
+If a parrot is exposed to mold, it may develop aspergillosis.
+This happens when the cage isn’t cleaned frequently well enough, as it’ll be dirty and damp for long enough for mold to grow and multiply.

-Black mold can damage the brain, nervous, or respiratory system of those who inhale it.
-In parrots, black mold results in mycotoxin-based diseases.
+Black mold can damage the brain, nervous, and respiratory systems of birds who inhale it.

 How Mold Hurts Parrots

-The main threat mold poses to parrots is aspergillosis.
-This will take several weeks to develop.
-As such, if your parrot enters a room that contains mold, it won’t immediately become ill.
+The main threat mold poses to parrots is aspergillosis, which takes several weeks to develop.
+If a parrot enters a room that contains mold, it won’t immediately become ill.

-Mold is produced by humidity.
-It’s common to see mold growing around the house during rainy seasons.
-Mold at this stage won’t harm the parrot unless it comes in direct contact with the mold.
+Mold is produced by excess moisture (dampness, leaks, spillages, etc.) It’s common to see mold growing around the home during rainy seasons.
+It won’t harm the parrot’s health at this stage.

 The real danger comes when there’s dryness in the air that causes the mold to release spores.

-Parrots breathe in those spores, and they accumulate in their air sacs.
-This is dangerous because parrots don’t breathe the same way humans do.
+Parrots breathe in those spores, so they’ll accumulate in the lungs and air sacs.
+This is dangerous because parrots breathe twice as much oxygen as humans.

 Does My Parrot Have Aspergillosis?

-- The differences between acute aspergillosis and chronic aspergillosis
+Here are the differences between acute aspergillosis and chronic aspergillosis:

 During this stage, most of the parrot’s organs remain uncompromised.
-However, there is an increased amount of drinking and urination that indicates the start of kidney failure.
+However, there’s an increased amount of drinking and urination that indicates kidney failure.

-The most common symptoms of acute aspergillosis are:
+The most common symptoms of acute aspergillosis include:

-According to the Journal of Zoo and Wildlife Medicine, a parrot with aspergillosis may experience leg paresis.
-Paresis is defined by the partial or complete loss of voluntary movement.
+According to the Journal of Zoo and Wildlife Medicine, a parrot with aspergillosis may experience leg paresis, which is the partial or complete loss of voluntary movement.

-The parrot in that study had no respiratory troubles, leading experts to believe that aspergillosis can cause paresis without any other symptoms present.
+The parrot in the above study had no respiratory troubles, leading experts to believe that aspergillosis can cause paresis without other symptoms.

 As the organs begin to deteriorate, so does the central nervous system.

 If the parrot survives long enough for the nerves to be affected, these physical problems will be present.
-Aspergillosis can destroy its organs and nervous system.
+Unfortunately, aspergillosis can destroy the organs and the nervous system.

 Causes of Aspergillosis

-Parrots are prone to infections because of the way they breathe.
-While mold is harmful to any living creature, it’s deadly for parrots because of how long the spores stay in the body.
+Parrots are more vulnerable due to the way they breathe.
+While mold harms any living creature, it’s deadly for parrots because of how long the spores stay in the body.

-Infections can lead to a weaker immune system if the parrot breathes in many spores frequently.
-So, when is your parrot more likely to develop aspergillosis?
+Infections can weaken the immune system if the parrot breathes in lots of spores frequently.
+So, when is a parrot most likely to develop aspergillosis?

-This state of depression impacts how the parrot can function physically and mentally.
+This impacts how the parrot can function physically and mentally.

-This is especially important if your parrot is on a formulated diet.
-While pellets aren’t exempt from going bad, they often contain preservatives that combat the issue.
+While pellets aren’t exempt from moldiness, they often contain preservatives that minimize the risk.

-Parrots on formulated diets that eat berries, vegetables, and seeds are more likely to eat something moldy.
-Seeds go moldy quickly and are the main reason for parrots growing sick.
+Parrots on formulated diets that eat berries, vegetables, and seeds are likelier to eat something moldy.
+Another culprit is monkey nuts (peanuts), as they grow underground.

-Malnourished parrots get infected with aspergillosis the quickest.
+Malnourished parrots are likelier to get infected with aspergillosis sooner.

-Without a proper diet, the parrot’s immune system is unable to fight off disease.
-Once infected, the parrot will slowly lose its appetite, removing any chance of building up its immune system.
+The parrot’s immune system can’t fight off sickness without a well-optimized diet.
+Once infected, the parrot will lose its appetite, leaving it with a compromised immune system.

-Cages are ideal places for mold to grow as they are often wet due to spilled drinking water.
+Cages are ideal for mold to grow as they’re often wet due to spilled drinking water and excretions.

-In dry, hot climates, cage hygiene is a large part of why parrots develop aspergillosis.
+Cage hygiene is a common reason parrots develop aspergillosis in dry, hot climates.
 The spilled water creates humidity, and the dryness and heat enable the mold to produce spores.

 How to Prevent Mold Poisoning in Parrots

-Mold poisoning causes an infection that’s difficult to clear up once it becomes chronic.
-There isn’t much that can be done for a parrot with chronic aspergillosis.
-However, you can take the following preventative steps:
+Mold poisoning causes an infection that’s difficult to clear once it becomes chronic.
+Not much can be done for a parrot with chronic aspergillosis.
+However, you can take preventative steps:

-Allow your parrot to go outside on a harness, leash, or in a cage during the summer months.
+Allow the parrot to go outside on a harness or in a cage during the summer.
 The heat will:

-You can open up a window slightly when you aren’t home to let the sun in.
-Never leave your parrot in the sun all by itself while it’s in a cage, though.
-It may overheat and become dehydrated.
+You can crack open a window when you aren’t home to let in the sun.
+Never leave a parrot’s cage in the sun unattended because the bird will overheat and dehydrate.

 Moldy Cage Hygiene

-Deep-clean the cage at least once a week.
-Don’t use bleach or any of the traditional cleaning products.
-Use white vinegar to clean out the cage.
-Leave it out in the sun to dry and kill off any mold.
+Deep clean the cage at least once a week.
+Don’t use bleach or traditional cleaning products.
+Instead, use white vinegar to clean the cage.
+Then, leave it out in the sun to dry and kill off mold.

 Clean the House

-If you know that there’s a mold problem in your home, clear up the problem.
-Deep-clean the home after the rainy season ends to eliminate any mold before it begins to produce any spores.
+Deep-clean the home after the rainy season ends to eliminate mold before it produces fungal spores.

-Getting a dehumidifier is an effective way to lower the humidity in your home.
+A dehumidifier can lower the humidity in your home.
 They’re a long-term solution that can be placed in the room where the parrot lives, reducing the amount of mold growth.

-A parrot cannot tolerate mold spores for long.
-If you notice any mold in your home, move your parrot to a different room until it’s been completely removed.
-Once the air is clear, the parrot can move back to that living space.
+If you notice mold in your home, move the parrot to a different room until it’s been removed.
+Once the problem is resolved and the air is clear, the parrot’s cage can be returned.